Domestic Abuse

 Domestic Violence Disclosure Scheme (also known as Clare’s Law)

-Under the scheme an individual can ask Police to check whether a new or existing partner has a violent or abusive past.
+Under the scheme an individual can ask Police to check whether a current or ex-partner that they still have contact with, has a violent or abusive past.
 This is the ‘right to ask’.
-If records show that an individual may be at risk of domestic abuse from a partner, the Police will consider disclosing the information if it is legal, proportionate and necessary to do so.
-‘Right to know’ enables an agency to apply for a disclosure if the agency believes that an individual is at risk of domestic violence from their partner.
+If records show that an individual may be at risk of domestic abuse from a partner, the Police will consider disclosing the information if it is legal, proportionate and necessary to do so.‘Right to know’ enables an agency to apply for a disclosure if the agency believes that an individual is at risk of domestic violence from their partner.
 The Police can release information if it is lawful, necessary and proportionate to do so.

 How to Make a Clare’s Law Request (Cleveland Police)